 Get Healthy and Come to the Free Exercise Class.

 Lightbeams Low Vision Support Group is a group for those with vision impairment or those who want more information about living with vision impairment.
 Join us on the second Thursday each month in the Iona Room.
 Any questions call the Church Office 623-974-3611.

 Pastoral Care at Faith

-At Faith Presbyterian Church there are three persons that share in the pastoral care responsibilities (Dr. Susan E. Moorefield, Dale McCurdy and Cathie Mraz).
+At Faith Presbyterian Church there are two people that share in the pastoral care responsibilities (Dr. Susan E. Moorefield, and Cathie Mraz).
 We have some assistance from the “Shepherds” and the Deacons.
 Those who do pastoral care are in touch with each other almost every day including the weekends.
 The policy of releasing names to churches by Banner Health has changed.
 Faith Church will no longer be receiving the “faxed” list.
 If you or someone you know is a patient at any hospital other than the former “Sun Health” hospitals, the Church Office needs to be notified by a friend or family member as we will no longer receive notice from the hospital.